 As a woman’s hormones change near and during menopause, uncomfortable symptoms such as hot flashes arise.
-At Antheia Gynecology, with offices in East Windsor and Freehold, New Jersey, the all-female team of board-certified OB/GYNs can help ease hot flashes and other unpleasant menopause symptoms with conservative methods and medical treatments.
+At Antheia Gynecology, with an office in East Windsor, New Jersey, the all-female team of board-certified OB/GYNs can help ease hot flashes and other unpleasant menopause symptoms with conservative methods and medical treatments.
 If you’re approaching your “change of life,” call the nearest location of Antheia Gynecology or book an appointment online today.

 If you have a sudden feeling of warmth that seems to affect your face, chest, and neck the most, you’re having a hot flash.

 You may also experience a reddening of your skin, as if you’re embarrassed, and sometimes sweat.
 After a hot flash, it’s normal to feel a bit chilled because you lost too much body heat.

 Hot flashes most commonly occur with menopause and are due to the dramatic hormone fluctuations that happen with your change in fertility.

 Not every woman experiences hot flashes as part of their menopause transition.
 But, the period when they may occur generally begins in the years prior to menopause – known as perimenopause.

 Usually, you start to notice symptoms such as hot flashes in your 40s, but they can start in your 30s, and last anywhere from a few months to 10 years.

 Hot flashes are one sign that you’re transitioning toward and through menopause.
 Other symptoms include:

 You may also experience mild urinary incontinence.
 If it’s suspected you’re moving through menopause, the team at Antheia Gynecology can order a blood test to confirm your hormone changes.